Data Mining in Media Buying

 How to Harvest Data for an Ad Campaign

-Advertisers providing the offer usually have a good idea of their target audience and its interests.
+Advertisers who provide the offer usually have a good idea of their target audience and their interests.
 Partner networks can also provide insights into which products or services are popular with specific audience segments.
 However, often the information you can get from them is not enough.
-And to implement data-driven advertisement techniques to get that competitive edge, improve your strategy, and reduce costs and risks with predictive analysis, you require more data.
+You require more data to implement data-driven advertisement techniques to get that competitive edge, improve your strategy, and reduce costs and risks with predictive analysis.
 But where does one get it?

 The new data protection regulations shift the focus toward first-party data.
 You can harness it using website analytics tools like Google Analytics, which provides information on visitors, including demographics, behaviors, and interests, upon the user’s permission.
 Information such as geos and time of action, among others, can be harnessed through your tracker.
 And you could use heatmaps on your website to track the customer journey and see which elements of your website are more appealing to the visitors.
 If you use mobile apps – tools like Firebase can provide insights into user behavior.